Live at Caesars Palace

 Live at Caesars Palace is a live album by the American singer Diana Ross, released in 1974.
 It was recorded during a 1973 performance at Las Vegas' Caesars Palace.
 It was the first of two live albums Ross recorded for Motown.
-It reached No. 64 in the USA (#15 R&B).
+It reached No. 64 in the USA (No. 15 R&B).

 Critical reception

 AllMusic wrote that "the staged conversations, often awkward monologues, and rough pacing were balanced by some excellent performances, and the album was produced well enough to keep her voice at the core of the sound."